 Sign locations are determined based on different considerations, including resident complaints, Councillor requests, RCMP requests, historical speed data and the presence of vulnerable road users.
 The signs are rotated to different locations every few weeks.

-Requests for Driver Feedback signs in your neighbourhood can be made through County Connect.
+Requests for driver feedback signs in your neighbourhood can be made through County Connect.

 Further information: